 To be recommended for the B.A. degree in Communication, the student must complete at least 60 units (approximately 12 courses) in the department.
 No more than 10 units of course work outside of the department or transfer credit may be applied to meet department requirements.
 Communication majors must receive a letter grade for all Communication courses unless they are offered only for satisfactory/no credit (S/NC), and must maintain a grade point average (GPA) of 2.0 (C) in courses towards the major.
-Only courses with a grade of C- or above count towards the major.
+Only courses with a grade of 'C-' or above count towards the major.
+Therefore, majors who receive a grade of 'D+' of below in one of the core courses must repeat the course.